LOT-PL/KShips/README.md

 - Medium: 70% chance to target adjacent cells after a hit
 - Hard: Always targets adjacent cells intelligently after scoring a hit

+## Minimum Requirements

+ - AdBreak, WinterBreak, or LanguageBreak
+ - Latest Universal Hotfix
+ - Both hard-float and soft-float kindles should work, but not all packages may support both architectures.

 ## Installation
 > [!NOTE]